RiseVision/risevision.github.io/src/pages/protocol/Transactions.md

 ## Register Delegate Transaction

-A Register Delegate Transaction (or `Type 2`) transaction is used to register an account as a delegate [@TODO Link to Consensus algorithm].
+A Register Delegate Transaction (or `Type 2`) transaction is used to [link href="pages/protocol/Consensus!delegates"]register an account as a delegate[/link].
 To register as a delegate the sender must choose a username to register on the blockchain.
 The username can be between 1 and 20 characters.
 To fill in the transaction data block therefore the following fields must be filled in.

 [table]